 Unlike lawyers who must complete seven years of formal education and pass the bar exam to practice law, you can become a paralegal in as little as a few months of study.
 Moreover, paralegals do not need to attend a brick-and-mortar institution; you can obtain a .
 Paralegals with a bachelor's degree in legal studies or related degree or a bachelor's degree in any field and a paralegal certificate from an ABA-approved paralegal program have the most employment opportunities.

 Paralegal work is intellectually challenging and involves a range of high-level skills.
 The most successful paralegals are problem-solvers and innovative thinkers.
-Paralegals must become subject matter experts in their specialty area and master legal procedure, research, drafting, and other skills.
-They must stay on top of ever-changing laws and new legal trends and developments while interfacing with attorneys, opposing counsel, vendors, staff members, clients and others.
+Paralegals must become subject matter experts in their specialty area and master legal procedures, research, drafting, and other skills.
+They must stay on top of ever-changing laws and new legal trends and developments while interfacing with attorneys, opposing counsel, vendors, staff members, clients, and others.
 The work is varied and each day brings new challenges.

 As paralegals perform more complex and challenging work, paralegal prestige is rising.
 Paralegals are no longer simply lawyer's assistants; they are assuming management roles in corporations, leadership roles in law firms and entrepreneurial roles in independent paralegal businesses.
 Over the years, paralegals have transcended the image of glorified legal secretary to become respected members of the legal team.